 Submitted pull requests to the MPAS Github repository maintained by NCAR (currently awaiting NCAR to merge these pull requests).

 Development of a draft manuscript detailing the MPAS-CMAQ system and evaluation (targeted for journal submission in FY24).

-June 2024: Complete testing of initial coupling of a global MPAS-A mesh to a “drop-in” regional mesh (meteorology only) for a selected mesh configuration and development of requisite coupling codes.
+Completed testing of initial coupling of a global MPAS-A mesh to a “drop-in” regional mesh (meteorology only) for a selected mesh configuration and development of requisite coupling codes.

-December 2024: Develop streamlined process/code for creating emission input files for MPAS-CMAQ.
+Winter 2024/2025: Develop streamlined process/code for creating emission input files for MPAS-CMAQ.
 Explore development of global EPIC inputs for bi-directional NH3 exchange in MPAS-CMAQ.

-December 2024: Complete development and testing of new code to interpolate MPAS-A output to WRF-like output files compatible with the existing CMAQ code as a “bridge” between WRF and MPAS-A (parallel development track with the MPAS-CMAQ development).
+Winter 2024/2025: Complete development and testing of new code to interpolate MPAS-A output to WRF-like output files compatible with the existing CMAQ code as a “bridge” between WRF and MPAS-A (parallel development track with the MPAS-CMAQ development).

-June 2025: Incorporate aerosol direct effects on longwave and shortwave radiation into MPAS-CMAQ.
+Summer 2025: Incorporate aerosol direct effects on longwave and shortwave radiation into MPAS-CMAQ.
 Time required for implementation could be shortened with additional resources.

-June 2025: Complete evaluation of CMAQ results using interpolated MPAS-A output versus traditional WRF output.
+Summer 2025: Complete evaluation of CMAQ results using interpolated MPAS-A output versus traditional WRF output.

-December 2025: Complete identification of new model components (e.g., advection in MPAS-A) through which sensitivities would need to be propagated to design and initiate implementation of the Decoupled Direct Method (DDM) and the Integrated Source Apportionment Method (ISAM) in MPAS-CMAQ.
+Winter 2025/2026: Complete identification of new model components (e.g., advection in MPAS-A) through which sensitivities would need to be propagated to design and initiate implementation of the Decoupled Direct Method (DDM) and the Integrated Source Apportionment Method (ISAM) in MPAS-CMAQ.

-June 2026: Complete initial implementation and testing of urban treatment in MPAS-CMAQ.
-Time required for implementation could be shortened with additional resources.
+Summer 2026: Complete initial implementation and testing of urban treatment in MPAS-CMAQ.

 September 2026: Complete prototype of a regional MPAS-CMAQ modeling system.